Understanding The Cycle Of Anxiety and Fatigue

 Is anxiety keeping you up at night?

 Meditation comes from ancient cultural and spiritual practices of India, and it may be one of the oldest and most effective methods for helping reduce anxiety.
 To meditate, simply find a comfortable place to sit or lie down, focus on your breathing, and bring your attention to the present moment: how your body feels, your thoughts, the sounds of your environment.
-When your mind wanders, gently bring it back to this gentle awareness of the present.
-Research suggests that just 10–20 minutes of mindfulness meditation per day may be enough to produce noticeable improvements.
+When your mind wanders, gently bring it back to this calm awareness of the present.
+Research suggests that just 10–20 minutes of mindfulness meditation per day may be enough to produce noticeable improvements, helping to manage fatigue and anxiety.

 Getting regular physical activity may provide a host of potential health benefits, including decreasing anxiety and improving sleep.
 Exercise releases endorphins, which may improve mood, decrease stress and anxiety, and allow for relaxation and better sleep.
 Adopting a regular exercise routine could be a valuable addition to professional treatment for fatigue and anxiety.